rust-lang/rust/doc/rust.md

 }
 ~~~~

-The typechecker would complain that `f` doesn't return a value in the
+This will not compile without the `!` annotation on `my_err`,
+since the `else` branch of the conditional in `f` does not return an `int`,
+as required by the signature of `f`.
-`else` branch.
-Adding the `!` annotation on `my_err` would
+Adding the `!` annotation to `my_err` informs the typechecker that,
-express that `f` requires no explicit `return`, as if it returns
-control to the caller, it returns a value (true because it never returns
-control).
+should control ever enter `my_err`, no further type judgments about `f` need to hold,
+since control will never resume in any context that relies on those judgments.
+Thus the return type on `f` only needs to reflect the `if` branch of the conditional.

 #### Pure functions